 Today, the ECHR is binding upon all 47 members of the CoE.
-With the entry into force of the 11th Protocol in 1994, the supervision of the ECHR is solely entrusted in the European Court of Human Rights ("Strasbourg Court").
+With the entry-into force of the 11th Protocol in 1994, the supervision of the ECHR is solely entrusted in the European Court of Human Rights ("Strasbourg Court").
 Its judges are elected, with respect to each of the Contracting Parties, by the Parliamentary Assembly of the CoE from a list of three candidates nominated by that Contracting Party.
 The Strasbourg Court may receive individual applications and inter-state complaints.
 A judgment finding that there has been a violation of the ECHR is of declaratory nature and binding on the respondent Contracting Party.
-The execution of such judgments is supervised by the Committee of Ministers of the CoE.
 The substantive guarantees of the ECHR were supplemented by additional Protocols No. 1, 4, 6, 7, 12 and 13, of which Protocols No. 1 and 6 have been ratified by all Member States of the Union.
-According to the original version of its Article 59, only members of the CoE could become a party to the ECHR.
+According to the original version of the Article 59, only members of the CoE could become a party to the ECHR.
 However, Article 17 of Protocol 14, which will enter into force on 1 June 2010, amends Article 59 ECHR as to allow also the European Union to accede to the ECHR.